gschmutz/stream-processing-workshop/06-mqtt-to-kafka-influxdb/README.md

 ## Using Python to transform from raw to avro message

-As an alternative to the NiFi flow, you can run a lightweight Python script that reads raw JSON messages from `energy-monitoring-raw`, flattens them, and produces Avro-serialised records to `energy-monitoring`.
+As an alternative to the NiFi flow, you can run a lightweight Python script that reads raw JSON messages from `energy-monitoring.raw`, flattens them, and produces Avro-serialised records to `energy-monitoring`.
 Two versions are provided in the `python/` folder — one using plain Python dict manipulation and one that applies the same JOLT shift spec used in NiFi, so both approaches produce identical output.

 ### Prerequisites